MKRadius/JavaOOP/Week_1/OrientationTask/WritingTask.md

 ## 2. Identifying the elements

-Take a real-world operational system that can be observed (bank, supermarket) and identify the elements associated with it in terms of variability, complexity, interconnectedness.
+**Question:** Take a real-world operational system that can be observed (bank, supermarket) and identify the elements associated with it in terms of variability, complexity, interconnectedness.

+**Answer:**

 **Variability:**